 First, is America a “Free Country”?
 It does have an amazing constitution with protections for citizens in so many ways that define the very essence of freedom.
 In America, citizens are allowed free speech, free choice of religion, weapons for personal protection, protection against unreasonable police action and many more protections.
 That constitution also limits the power the US government has towards its citizens, making it illegal for those in political power to abuse their constituents in any way.
 It’s not a perfect document, of course, since it also has an amendment that allows the government to arbitrarily confiscate assets and income from their citizens to enforce their policies, many of which were not decided upon directly by the people.
 But on paper, America is truly a Free Country, and that’s the perception I had all the time I was in school preparing myself to become a producing member of the American citizenry.
 After all, every single elected government leader and every single military man swears to God (the most solemn oath possible) that he will always support and defend the laws in that document.
 The principals embodied in this supreme law of the land is beautiful, and as a young military veteran involved in a foreign conflict many years ago, I too swore to God to always defend and protect it.
 The Constitution is why I will always love the concept of a free America.

 But how can we consider Thailand to be a Free Country?
-Unlike America, Thailand has a monarchy that has the final word on everything (but fortunately, the monarchy in Thailand has always had the best interests of their people in all that they do).
-Thailand has a relatively strong military that over the last century has completely taken over the government several times.
+Unlike America, Thailand has a monarchy that has the final word on everything (fortunately, the monarchy in Thailand has always had the best interests of their people in all that they do; they have no need to garner greater power).
+Thailand has a relatively strong military that over the last century has taken over the government several times.
 There is no Bill of Rights to give each person individual protections that the United States of America has always had.
 How can it be considered as a place freer for American expats — people that are not even citizens of Thailand?

 Thailand culture has a “live and let live” attitude.
-The predominate religion, Buddhism, is not judgmental, condemning actions outright that are outside of the norm.
+The predominate religion, Buddhism, is not judgmental, and does not condemn actions outright that are outside of the norm.
 While Thais don’t appreciate deviate behavior and will not condone it, Thais will tolerate it.
 In Thailand, you have the freedom to be eccentric.

 Since the first Western traders from Europe arrived in Thailand some 500 years ago, Thai people have considered farangs — foreigners — to be a bit nutty, but as long as that nuttiness does not infringe on their life, they let the farangs do what they want to do.
 Fortunately, Thailand was never conquered by a colonial power like every other Asian country, so there is no deep seated resentment against Westerners as oppressive invaders.